Websites are the lifeblood of the internet. But with over 1.9 billion websites online right now, you might wonder how a website can ever stand out.

 For all websites, a designer creates a wireframe, indicating what elements go where.
 This helps guide a design toward a usable website before colors and fonts come into play.

 Web design can also refer to designing call-to-action buttons, from their color to their placement on the page.

 If you want an expert in these languages, you need a developer.

 What Is Web Development?

-There are two types of web developer: front-end and back-end.
+There are two types of web developers: front-end and back-end.

 Front-end developers work on the public-facing side of the website.
 So they write the code that supports the design.